-Annual Improvements to PFRS (2012-2014 Cycle)

-(a) PFRS 7 (Amendment), Financial Instruments - Disclosures.
+- (x) Annual Improvements to PFRS.
+Annual improvements to PFRS (2012-2014 Cycle) effective for annual periods beginning on or after January 1, 2016, made minor amendments to a number of PFRS.
+Among those improvements, the following amendments are relevant to the Group but management does not expect those to have material impact on the Group's consolidated financial statements: - (a) PFRS 7 (Amendment), Financial Instruments Disclosures.
 The amendment provides additional guidance to help entities identify the circumstances under which a contract to "service" financial assets is considered to be a continuing involvement in those assets for the purposes of applying the disclosure requirements of PFRS 7.
-Such circumstances commonly arise when, for example, the servicing is dependent on the amount or timing of cash flows collected from the transferred asset or when a fixed fee is not paid in full due to non-performance of that asset.

-(b) PAS 19 (Amendment), Employee Benefits.
+Such circumstances commonly arise when, for example, the servicing is dependent on the amount or timing of cash flows collected from the transferred asset or when a fixed fee is not paid in full due to non-performance of that asset. - (b) PAS 19 (Amendment), Employee Benefits.
 The amendment clarifies that the currency and term of the high quality corporate bonds which were used to determine the discount rate for post-employment benefit obligations shall be made consistent with the currency and estimated term of the post-employment benefit obligations.